theninthsky/client-side-rendering/README.md

 These metrics are coming from a 5-year-old `Intel i3-8130U` laptop when the browser is using the disk cache (not the memory cache which is a lot faster), and are completely independent of network speed or status.

+Now that we've seen that nothing can match SWR in terms of performance, our new goal is to try to keep users' apps as much up-to-date as possible, without compromising on the SWR allowed time period.

+## Revalidating Active Apps

-Some users leave the app open for extended periods, so another great thing we can add is revalidating the app while it is running:
+Some users leave the app open for extended periods of time, so another thing we can do is to revalidate the app while it is running:

 _[service-worker-registration.js](src/service-worker-registration.js)_